d3mah-24/posawesome15_lite/improvements_tasks/backend/backend_improvment_policy.md

 ```

 **Rules:**
-- Each function in separate file
+- Each whitelisted def function in separate file
 - Function names express purpose clearly
 - Each DocType has dedicated folder